AsG520/Elastic-Collision-Simulation-Project/README.md

-# 💥 Elastic Collision Simulation Project
+# Elastic Collision Simulation Project

-## 📘 Table of Contents
+## Table of Contents
+- Video Clip of Simulation
-- 🎨 Visual of Simulation
+- Visual of Simulation
-- 🔥 Features in Simulation
+- Features in Simulation
-- 📝 Physics Concepts in Simulation
+- Physics Concepts in Simulation
-- 🛠️ How it Works
+- How it Works
-- 🎯 Requirements
+- Requirements
-- 💻 How to Run
+- How to Run
-- 📹 Video Details for Simulation
+- Video Details for Simulation

-## 🎬 Short Clip of Simulation
+## Video Clip of Simulation
 https://github.com/user-attachments/assets/ba8ff953-63ee-442c-88b2-f004630f277e

-## 🎨 Visual of Simulation
+## Visual of Simulation
 <img width="567" height="577" alt="image" src="https://github.com/user-attachments/assets/e81a60e9-f164-4cce-bfbc-deefc8c79e37" />

-## 🔥 Features in Simulation
+## Features in Simulation
 - Real time animation using a timer.
 - 2D representation of collisions between balls.
 - Final velocity is determined from derived momentum equation.